arduino/library-registry/FAQ.md

 In order to **un**publish a library version, delete its related tag/release.

-Once you have done that, open an issue on [Arduino's GitHub](https://github.com/arduino/Arduino/issues), specifying the URL of the library repository and requesting that the library be updated.
+Once you have done that, open an issue in [the issue tracker of this repository](https://github.com/arduino/library-registry/issues), specifying the URL of the library repository and requesting that the library be updated.

 ### Why aren't releases of my library being picked up by Library Manager?